-As we mentioned before, super greens powder benefits both your sleep quality and overall health.
-You replace unhealthy foods that contain harmful ingredients and empty calories with a green smoothie or drink, and it makes all the difference.
+As we mentioned before, super greens powder may benefit both your sleep quality and overall health.
+You could replace unhealthy foods that contain harmful ingredients and empty calories with a green smoothie or drink, and it makes all the difference.

-Making some simple dietary changes also helps boost your immune system and reduce your risk of conditions like high blood pressure and heart disease.
+Making some simple dietary changes also helps support your immune system and reduce your risk of long-term health conditions.

 6. Turn Down the Thermostat